Thursday Reads: Goodbye Google Reader, Pope Francis and the Dirty War, and Other NewsPosted: March 14, 2013

 Journalists and geeks united in exasperation on Wednesday evening when Google made a very sad announcement: The company is shuttering Google Reader.
 We should’ve seen this coming.
 And those that didn’t see the inevitable death of Google’s RSS feed organizer and reader might’ve easily missed the news, since Google buried it halfway down an official blog post about a bunch of other stuff.
 But it is true.
 The search giant will pronounce Reader dead on July 1, 2013.
 Based on the somewhat storied history of Google killing Reader features, though, we’re pretty sure someone will start working on an alternative within the next few hours.

-Apparently most computer geeks weren’t surprised, because Google stopped updating and servicing the reader back in 2011.
+Apparently most computer geeks weren’t surprised, because Google stopped updating and servicing the reader back in 2011, even when they could have done so using cloud computing.
 But plenty of people were freaking out.
 Immediately after the announcement, twitter went nuts and the pope jokes faded into the background.
 Here’s Tom Watson at Forbes: Google’s Strange Attack on Bloggers and the Public Internet: the Massive Reaction to Reader Shutdown.

 Does Google understand the concept of corporate social responsibility?
 That seems to be the basic question around the company’s strange decision to shut down a tiny service that serves as a major audience conduit for many thousands of bloggers, citizen journalists, and self publishers.